MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### EditActions

-Used to edit the current action.
+Modifies the current sequence of actions.
 Specifically helpful when handling an interruption.
-You can use EditActions to prevent the current set of steps from being executed or add to the beginning or end of the current action.
+You can use EditActions to insert or remove actions anywhere in the sequence, including adding actions to the beginning or end of the sequence.

 ``` C#
 var rootDialog = new AdaptiveDialog(nameof(AdaptiveDialog))